HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-single-connector.md

     2. Leave **Assign access to** as **User, group, or service principal**
     3. Under **Select** search for the application name from step 4 and click **Save**.
     4. Repeat steps i - iii for the role **Virtual Machine Contributor** and **Contributor**.
-10. Login to CAS Manager admin console [here](https://cas.teradici.com).
+10. Login to Anyware Manager admin console [here](https://cas.teradici.com).
-11. [Create](https://www.teradici.com/web-help/cas_manager/current/admin_console/deployments/) a new deployment. **Note:** Steps 12 and 13 are optional.
-It allows for admins to turn on & off workstations from the CAS Manager admin console.
+11. [Create](https://www.teradici.com/web-help/anyware_manager/current/admin_console/deployments/) a new deployment. **Note:** Steps 12 and 13 are optional.
+It allows for admins to turn on & off workstations from the Anyware Manager admin console.
 12. Click on **Provider Service Accounts** and then **Azure**.
-13. Submit the credentials into the [Azure form](https://www.teradici.com/web-help/cas_manager/current/admin_console/deployments/#azure-cloud-credentials).
+13. Submit the credentials into the [Azure form](https://www.teradici.com/web-help/anyware_manager/current/admin_console/deployments/#azure-cloud-credentials).
 14. Click **Connectors** on the side bar and create a new connector.
-15. Input a connector name to [generate](https://www.teradici.com/web-help/cas_manager/current/cloud_access_connector/cas_connector_install/#generating-a-connector-tokens) a token.
+15. Input a connector name to [generate](https://www.teradici.com//web-help/anyware_manager/current/cloud_access_connector/cas_connector_install/#generating-a-connector-token) a token.
 Tokens will be used in the .tfvars file.
     - This token expires in 2 hours.
     - The value will be used inside ```terraform.tfvars``` like so:
     ```